 Before You Begin

-Before you start file-level recovery, check the following limitations and prerequisites:
+Before you start file-level recovery, consider the following limitations and prerequisites:

 • To recover files and folders of an EC2 instance from a backup that is stored in an archive backup repository, you must retrieve the archived data manually before you begin the file-level recovery operation.
 For more information on data retrieval, see Retrieving EC2 Data From Archive.